flljy940/tp/docs/DeveloperGuide.md

 1. User requests to list students
 2. TutorRec shows a list of students
-3. User requests to see students in order of nearest lesson to furthest
+3. User requests to see students in chronological order of their next lesson date and time
-4. TutorRec shows the list of students sorted from nearest lesson to furthest
+4. TutorRec shows the list of students sorted in chronological order of their next lesson date and time

     Use case ends.